Estate Disputes

 Administration

-Will Contests and Trust Disputes Lawyer in St. Clair County
+Will Contests and Trust Dispute Lawyer in St. Clair County

 Wills and trusts, when implemented effectively, are powerful and useful tools for managing assets and determining their futures.
 When drafted poorly, they can prove to be a nightmare for intended heirs, beneficiaries and others who have a stake in the apportionment of an asset.